22 Foods That Will Immediately Improve Your Skin, According to Dermatologists

-I always can tell just by looking at my skin that I need to step up my diet game.
-When I see a blemish pop up or a rash-like patch of pimples (cute, I know), it's usually a sign that I've indulged in too much coffee, alcohol, or aging foods.
-Guilty.
-This made me ask a logical but overlooked question: If what we eat shows up on our face, then which best foods for skin will help us look 10 years younger or solve pimple problems faster than some Clearasil?
+When you see a blemish pop up or a rash-like patch of pimples, it's usually a sign that you've indulged in too much coffee, alcohol, or aging foods.
+So you may be asking yourself a logical, but overlooked, question: If what we eat shows up on our face, then which best foods for skin will help us look 10 years younger or solve pimple problems faster than some Clearasil?

-I asked the skin pros to share their go-to foods for better skin, whether that be bites that boost collagen, fight wrinkles, or generally give you a healthier glow.
+That's why we asked the skin pros—dermatologists—to share their go-to foods for better skin, whether that be bites that boost collagen, fight wrinkles, or generally give you a healthier glow.
 Incorporating these foods into your diet can help you skip the photo filter and bring out your natural beauty.
+Add these foods to your grocery list to immediately improve your complexion while also learning about the 24 Things You Should Never Do to Your Skin.

-Salmon is rich in antioxidants that calm inflammation, says Joshua Zeichner, M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
+Salmon is rich in antioxidants that calm inflammation, says Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
 "The free fatty acids serve as building blocks for healthy skin cells."
 How, exactly?
-"Since our bodies don't have the ability to produce the fatty acids, [eating them] helps reinforce your skin's barrier, and keeps moisture in and irritants out," adds Dr. Leslie Baumann, certified board dermatologist and Founder of Baumann Cosmetic & Research Institute.
+"Since our bodies don't have the ability to produce the fatty acids, [eating them] helps reinforce your skin's barrier, and keeps moisture in and irritants out," adds Leslie Baumann, MD, certified board dermatologist and Founder of Baumann Cosmetic & Research Institute.
 She recommends eating wild salmon over farm-raised for an optimal dose of omega-3s.

 "Though it may sound counterintuitive, the high concentration of water in watermelon can actually reduce the water retention that leads to puffiness around the eyes," says Baumann.
 "And because watermelon is low in sugar—well, compared to many other fruits—you don't have to worry about glycation, the chemical reaction that compromises collagen and leads to lines and wrinkles."